thinkst/canary-utils/README.md

 **Purpose:** This bash script is intended to automate the process for configuring the device personality of a bird and commissioning it for use after deploying a Canary AWS EC2 instance.

-**Usage:** Set the `CANARY_HASH`, `CANARY_TOKEN`, and `FLOCK_ID` values found in your Canary console.
+**Usage:** Set the `CANARY_HASH`, `CANARY_API_KEY`, and `FLOCK_ID` values found in your Canary console.
 Set your desired values for the bird's device personality in the sample config.json file.
 All bird services are disabled by default.
 Run the script after deploying an AWS EC2 Canary instance to automatically configure the device personality and commission the bird for use.
 Doppler is a handy tool for securely syncing and managing environment variables.
 You can sign up for a free account [here](https://dashboard.doppler.com/register)

 **Prerequisites:** You will need to deploy a Canary AWS EC2 instance before running this script.
 Sample code for automating the infrastructure provisioning can be found in the terraform folder of this repository.
+Terraform binaries can be found [here](https://www.terraform.io/downloads.html)
 The Canary API functionality will need to be enabled on your Console, a guide available [here](https://help.canary.tools/hc/en-gb/articles/360012727537-How-does-the-API-work-).
 You will also need the [jq](https://stedolan.github.io/jq/) package installed on your local machine.